Practical Course: GPU Programming in Computer Vision (6h / 10 ECTS)

 Date and Location

 The course will take place in our lab 02.05.014.
-The general time is March 3–April 4, with the following timeline:
+Timeline is March 2–April 3, with the following schedule:

 For more details see Course Layout below.